1985 NCAA Division I men's basketball championship game: Background

-Georgetown
+Georgetown Hoyas

 The Hoyas entered the 1984–85 season as the defending national champion, having won the title in 1984.
 Coached by John Thompson, the Hoyas featured center Patrick Ewing, who was named to the 1985 All-American team.
 The Hoyas held the number one ranking in the Associated Press Poll at the start of the season, and won their first 14 games against Division I clubs.
 The team alternated the position with fellow Big East team St. John's.
 Georgetown lost only two games in the regular season, consecutive matchups with St. John's and Syracuse, before an 11-game winning streak prior to the NCAA Tournament that included a Big East Tournament championship.
 After losing their number one ranking after their pair of losses, Georgetown regained the position in the March 5 rankings and held it at the end of the regular season.
 The team was thought of at the time as one of the best college clubs in years.
 Their wins included a pair over Villanova in conference play.
 In the first game, held at the Spectrum in Philadelphia, Villanova's home arena, the teams battled into overtime before the Hoyas claimed a two-point victory.
 The repeat contest, in Washington, D.C., was also closely contested, but Georgetown again prevailed, 57–50.

 Georgetown received the top seed in the East regional bracket of the 1985 NCAA Tournament, the first with 64 teams in the field, and faced Lehigh in the first round.
 A 68–43 victory set up a second-round matchup with eighth-seeded Temple, which the Hoyas won 63–46 to advance to the regional semifinals.
 There, Georgetown was matched with number four seed Loyola University Chicago; the Hoyas prevailed by 12 points and moved on to the East region's final.
 Against Georgia Tech, the Hoyas played in their closest game of the tournament to that point, winning 60–54 to advance to the Final Four.
 In an all-Big East game, Georgetown defeated St. John's 77–59, behind 20 points by Reggie Williams and 16 by Ewing, to clinch a spot in the national championship game.